mcove11/FaroCustomMetrics/README.md

 ### To Configure:

 1. Update The URL and app-name to match your app in index.html.
-2. Update User Info obbject in main.js to whatever user information you'd like to see.
+2. Optional: Update User Info object in main.js to whatever user information you'd like to see.
+By default it will generate generic values.

 To visualize the raw data outside of the FOE plugin: dashboard.json is included to be imported into Grafana.